 For many, flowers are a centerpiece of wedding decor.
-That’s good news for all purple bride fans, because flowers love purple.
-Create purple floral arrangements for your ceremony and your wedding reception.
+That’s good news for all purple bride fans, because purple flowers are abundant.
+It’s easy to create purple floral combos and bouquets for your ceremony and your wedding reception.

-But don’t forget to consult your flower almanac to find out which purple flowers are available on your wedding day.
+But don’t forget to consult your flower almanac (or florist) to find out which purple flowers are available on your wedding day.